An exoplanet with imaginative biology, a fascist prison cap, and bitter academic prisoner. What’s not to like? Well…

 The text is also riddled with sentences that end in prepositions.
 As we have all known since junior high, a preposition is the wrong word to end a sentence with.
 And a sprinkle of words and punctuation are missing from the text, leaving the reader to puzzle out the author’s intended meaning.

 Now, I’ll happily overlook a smattering of text errors in a three dollar indie novel; however, this novel was traditionally published and cost me about thirteen dollars.
-This book reads as if the author sent in a second draft and no human professional editor or proofreader touched it prior to publication, the publisher probably figuring a shoddy job would suffice given the author’s reputation.
+For that price, I expect more than a book that reads as if the author sent in a second draft and no human professional editor or proofreader touched the text prior to publication, the publisher probably figuring a shoddy job would suffice given the author’s reputation.

 Next time, try harder.